ChaosInventor/parse-ebnf/docs/index.rst

     pip install parse-ebnf

+.. _example:
+.. index:: example

 Quick start
 -----------

 .. code-block:: python

-    from parse_ebnf import PT
+    from parse_ebnf import parse_file, EBNFError

-    #Your EBNF file goes here
-    ebnf = open('grammar.ebnf', 'r')

-    ast = PT()

     try:
-        #Will raise SyntaxError on error with an error message describing what went wrong
-        ast.parse(ebnf.read) #You need to pass in a function that returns n characters where n is given as the first parameter.
-    finally:
+        #Your EBNF file goes here.
+        pt = parse_file(ebnf_path)
+        partial = False
+    except EBNFError as e:
-        #Even after an error a partial tree will be generated.
+        #If an exception occurs, a partial tree is generated.
+See the docs for
+        #details.
+        pt = e.parser.pt
+        partial = True

-        #str gives a text version of the parse tree(meant for debugging), while repr gives the text that it was produced from.
+    #Prints the text that the tree was parsed from.
-        print(str(ast))
+    print(str(pt))
+    #Prints a debug view of the tree.
+    print(repr(pt))

-    print(f'Parsed the file creating a tree with {ast.count} nodes, height of {ast.height}.
-Each node has at MOST {ast.maxDegree} children.')
+    print(f'Parsing the file created a tree with {pt.count} nodes.') print(f'The tree has a height of {pt.height}.') print(f'Each node in the tree has at MOST {pt.maxDegree} children.')

-    def DepthFirst(node, func):
+    def DepthFirst(node, partial, func):
+        #Partial nodes are in a mostly undefined state.
-        func(node)
+        if not partial: func(node)
         for child in node.children:
+            #If a node is partial, then its last child is partial.
+All other
+            #children are not partial.
+            if partial and child is node.children[-1]:
+                DepthFirst(child, True, func)
+            else:
-            DepthFirst(child, func)
+                DepthFirst(child, False, func)

-    #This will visit each node in the parse tree and print the line where its text begins
+    #This will visit each node in the parse tree and print the line where its
+    #text begins.
-    DepthFirst(ast.root, lambda node: print(node.startLine))
+    DepthFirst(pt.root, partial, lambda node: print(node.startLine))

-    from parse_ebnf import Comment
+    from parse_ebnf.nodes import Comment

-    #Finds each comment in the file and prints its text content
+    #Finds each comment in the file and prints its text content.
-    for child in ast.root.children:
+    for child in pt.root.children:
         if isinstance(child, Comment):
-            print(child.data)
+            #A tree being partial means that its root is partial.
+            if partial and child is pt.root.children[-1]: continue print(str(child))

 Reference
 =========